 Adeboye Ifederu, head of the newborn screening laboratory at Great Ormond Street Hospital (GOSH) and Ready Now programme participant, shares his experience of managing at a senior level while developing his skills to become an effective leader.

 John Sheridan has worked in the NHS for 23 years, starting as an A&E receptionist.
-Now Macmillan Lead Nurse for End of Life Care and Operational Lead for Specialist Palliative Care at North Tees & Hartlepool NHS Foundation Trust, John reflects on how essential his role is, especially for those with a cancer diagnosis.Continue reading ““Palliative care is about living as well as possible, for as long as possible.””
+Now Macmillan Lead Nurse for End of Life Care within Specialist Palliative Care at North Tees & Hartlepool NHS Foundation Trust, John reflects on how essential his role is, especially for those with a cancer diagnosis.Continue reading ““Palliative care is about living as well as possible, for as long as possible.””